Frequently Asked Questions About Our Content

 After graduating with a bachelor’s degree in Nursing from West Chester University of Pennsylvania, Karen practiced as an acute care nurse on a medical-oncology unit at the Hospital of the University of Pennsylvania for several years.
-She joined OncoLink as an Educational Content Specialist in 2014 and is currently the Managing Editor.
+She joined OncoLink® as an Educational Content Specialist in 2014 and is currently the Managing Editor.
 She has experience both professionally and personally with cancer and uses these real-life experiences as inspiration for her work with OncoLink.
 She has a Master's degree in nursing education.

 Christina Bach LCSW, MBE, OSW-C, FAOSW

 Christina is a clinical oncology social worker and Oncolink’s Psychosocial Content Editor.
-Christina is also an instructor and field liaison at the University of Pennsylvania School of Social Work and Social Research of Bryn Mawr College.
+Christina is also an instructor and field liaison at the Graduate School of Social Work and Social Research of Bryn Mawr College.
 Christina focuses her clinical practice on biopsychosocial care of cancer patients and their caregivers, financial toxicity, animal-assisted interventions/therapy, and distress management.
 She is the social work facilitator of the Philadelphia Multiple Myeloma Networking Group and serves on the Board of Oncology Social Work Certification.
-Christina also has a Masters in Bioethics and specializes her work in this field on the intersection of technology, social media, ethics, and healthcare.
+Christina also has a Master in Bioethics and specializes in her work in this field on the intersection of technology, social media, ethics, and healthcare.
 Christina loves to volunteer in cancer settings with her certified therapy dogs, Linus and Huckleberry (and Eugene in training).
 In her spare time, she loves to travel, watch her beloved Philly sports teams, knit, and spend time outdoors with her pups and friends.